Designing Healthcare Spaces To Enhance Patient Experience

 Since many doctor’s offices are filled with kids, whether the child is sick or they must tag along with their parent, it is nice to incorporate their needs as well.

-Before you know it, the child is in full on fit mode where the parent no longer has any control.
+Before you know it, the child is in a full-on fit mode where the parent no longer has any control.

 Could you really blame them, they have probably been sitting there over an hour?

 Providing something that will take the children’s mind off being at the doctor's is having an area they can play.

 Though not all offices are going to have enough room to have a playroom, a small area with a table and some coloring books will do just fine.

 You could also opt for smaller chairs and tables, so the kids feel like they have a place they belong as well.